Computations by fly-automata beyond monadic second-order logic: Application to graphs

-\subsubsection{Connected components}
+\subsection{Connected components}

 The empty graph is defined as connected and a connected component as nonempty.
-We have discussed in detail connectedness, denoted by $Conn$, in [BCID], and we come back to this important graph property.
-We show that the general constructions (cf.\ Theorem 29) can be improved in some cases.
+In \cite{BCID}, we have discussed in detail connectedness, denoted by $Conn$, and we come back to this important graph property.
+We show that the general constructions of\ Theorem 27 can be improved in some cases.
 We consider undirected graphs.

-\textit{Number and sizes of connected components.}
+(4.5.1) \textit{Number and sizes of connected components.}

 We denote by $\kappa(G)$ the number of connected components of a graph $G$, by $\kappa(G,p)$ the number of those with $p$ vertices, by $MinComp(G)$ (resp.\ $MaxComp(G)$) the minimum (resp.\ maximum) number of vertices of a connected component of $G$.\ We will compute these values by FA.